 Skin Prick Testing is a simple procedure to identify IgE-mediated allergy.
 This test is available and can be done on all age groups including babies from as young as 6 months of age.
-It is a painless procedure though some children might find it distressing.
-The forearm skin is pricked in a single action with a uni-tip.
-The uni-tip has a tiny drop of a specific protein extract (allergen).
+It is a painless procedure though an anxious disposition can make it a distressing experience.
+The forearm skin is pricked in a single action with a lancet.
+The lancet has a tiny drop of a specific protein extract (allergen).
 Almost immediately after pricking the forearm will become itchy, very itchy if you have allergies, where the skin develops a localized reaction, like a mosquito bite.
 The test is read 10 minutes after pricking by measuring the wheal size as a cross millimeter diameter.
 After the test we usually apply a low potency topical steroid to settle the itch.

 A standard test includes a range of common food and environmental allergies with a wider range of allergens available.

 This test is a medical procedure and has Medicare rebate.